 His first book, The Creation of a Community.
 The City of Wells in the Middle Ages, was published by Oxford University Press in 1993.
 In 1998, he joined the journal History and Theory as an Associate Editor.
 He has edited themes issues of that journal on The Return of Science.
 Evolution, History, and Theory (1999), with Philip Pomper; Agency after Postmodernism (2001); and Religion and History (2006).
+He is currently at work on an issue on animals in history and historical theory, which will appear as the 2013 theme issue.
 In 2005 he published Necessary Conjunctions: The Social Self in Medieval England (Palgrave-Macmillan).
-His current research interests include the circulation of people and ideas in later medieval England and a book project on the nature of historical agency and the animals as agents of history.
+His current research interests include the circulation of people and ideas in later medieval England and a projects on the nature of historical agency and the animals as agents of history.
 Horses anyone?

 At Wesleyan he has served three years as chair of the History Department, and has served widely in faculty governance positions.